 It is said that the divine protection of the goddess who left in old times still remains in the shield of they who have been protecting the small manor and abandoned church.

 Cut content does confirm plans for armor vaguely resembling the Silver Knight set to be included in The Ringed City DLC, leading some to posit plans for the heretical Ledo to have heavily dirtied and customized his armor while touring the wild frontier.
 Even assuming this assessment accurate, a developer Q&A confirms that the armor ultimately wasn’t implemented for narrative reasons.
 In other words, FromSoftware eventually concluded that the visual storytelling inherent to the set wasn’t consistent with their setting — and, if it belonged to Ledo, their characterization of him.
 Therefore, it is safe to say that the knight, maintaining his armor as he has, still highly respects his allegiance to the Anor Londo royals, even if he is too much of an oddball to stay and protect his princess.
 Or perhaps his aim had always been to help safeguard his other princess.
 Put another way, Ledo departed for the Ringed City specifically, choosing to swing his hammer for Filianore.
-But even if so, he wasn’t interested in becoming one of her Spears.
+And whether or not that was his original goal, he ultimately wasn’t interested in becoming another of her Spears.

 Once he found his way into the capital at world’s end, the Silver Knight met the adjudicator giants and decided to be their close friends, too — his love for inhuman strength had likely been a huge motivator for this endeavor.
 In the end, he did befriend them and forged a pact allowing them to summon his spirit for help.
 Their bond was so strong, in fact, that it would have left behind some tangible remnant for us to collect and utilize the summons for ourselves according to the cut item’s description.
 Ledo’s invasion from within the city — specifically one of the supports to the royal mausoleum arch — likewise demonstrates his support for their efforts to protect it from countless threats.
 Maybe his knightly conscience demanded that he do something to assist the gods’ plans, hopeless as they may be.
 Regardless, he is more than willing to lend his sympathies to the physically robust, and the giants’ implicit acknowledgement of his strength probably didn’t hurt either.
 As to his ultimate fate, he might have been further rewarded for his continued efforts.